 What are some of the specific benefits of native plants?

-- Combating climate change – native plants are sustainable, so less machinery has to be powered by gasoline to take care of the plants.
-Another benefit is that long lived trees, maples and oaks, for example, are effective at combating CO2 (carbon dioxide) gas which is a major contributor to global warming.
+- Combating climate change– native plants are sustainable, so less machinery has to be powered by gasoline to take care of the plants.
+Another benefit is that long-lived trees – maples and oaks, for example – are effective at sequestering CO2 (carbon dioxide) gas which is a major contributor to global warming.

-- Using less chemicals – this helps prevent phosphorus and nitrogen runoff into lakes and rivers and helps protect our water sources and the animals and insects.
+- Fewer chemicals– native plants don’t require herbicides and insecticides to keep them beautiful.
+This helps prevent phosphorus and nitrogen runoff into lakes and rivers and helps protect our water sources as well as animals and insects.

-- Adaptability – native plants conserve water as they are adapted to local conditions.
+- Adaptability– native plants require less manual watering as they are adapted to local conditions.

-- Saving wildlife – native plants provide crucial habitats for birds, moths and butterflies, as well as mammals like squirrels and chipmunks that depend on their fruits and seeds.
+- Saving wildlife– native plants provide crucial habitats for birds, moths, and butterflies, as well as mammals like squirrels and chipmunks that depend on their fruits and seeds.
+Birds have experienced record losses over the past 50 years, but you can help expand their habitat and food sources by planting native plants.

-Taken together, all these benefits make a compelling case for using native plants – beautiful plants, grasses and trees that require fewer resources, less maintenance and cost less money while also promoting a healthy ecosystem are perfect for your next project.
-Help conserve biodiversity and native habits – shop our selection of native plants today for your next yard or gardening project.
+Taken together, all these benefits make a compelling case for using native plants.
+Beautiful plants that require fewer resources and less maintenance while also promoting a healthy ecosystem are perfect for your next project.
+Help conserve biodiversity and native habits: shop our selection of native plants today for your next yard or gardening project.